-Hampshire is transforming its service around five key principles:
+Hampshire continues to transform its service around five key principles:

-- A family service – a system focussing on improving outcomes for the child in the context of their family
+- A family service – a system focussing on improving outcomes for children in the family context

 - A social work led, integrated, multi-disciplinary service, from the front door through to specialist services

-- A service where good practice is free to flourish
+- Improved flexibility for good practice to flourish

-- A service where children are supported by and within their own family/community wherever possible
+- Children are supported by and within their own family/community wherever possible

-Hampshire has used its role as a PiP to build and develop internal capacity and resilience in order to be able to effectively support, enable and build learning within the sector.
-Hampshire’s sector led offer will be developed and delivered in three phases, working in collaboration with regional partners to support the development of a culture of self-improvement within the sector.
-The phases are:
+Hampshire has used its role as a PiP to build and develop internal capacity and resilience to effectively support, enable and build learning within the sector.